andersaamodt/declaration-of-individual-emancipation/declaration.md

 ##### **Mass Surveillance.** {#sec:mass-surveillance}
 Federal intelligence agencies conduct, on their own free citizens, dragnet spying so comprehensive it is renamed surveillance, spanning every channel of private communication and movement, reversing the presumption of innocence into universal suspicion.[^masssurveillance][^educationalsurveillance] (see[@sec:unwatched])

-[^massSurveillanceImpact]: As of 2023, Section 702 of the Foreign Intelligence Surveillance Act authorized the collection of communications from over **246,000** foreign “targets,” yet internal audits show that these programs routinely intercept tens of millions of domestic messages “incidentally.”
+[^ masssurveillance]: As of 2023, Section 702 of the Foreign Intelligence Surveillance Act authorized the collection of communications from over **246,000** foreign “targets,” yet internal audits show that these programs routinely intercept tens of millions of domestic messages “incidentally.”
 In 2022 alone, FBI analysts conducted more than **278,000 warrantless searches** of U.S. citizens’ emails, texts, and call data—many involving political protesters, journalists, and donors to campaigns of both major parties.
 Programs such as **FAIRVIEW** and **STORMBREW**, operated with AT&T and Verizon, route copies of all internet traffic flowing through major backbone cables to NSA repositories, where they are filtered post-collection by algorithms trained to flag “selectors” like phone numbers and keywords.
 Surveillance conducted under Executive Order 12333, which faces virtually no judicial oversight, sweeps in full-take satellite and fiber-optic data from more than **50 global interception points**.
 The technical effect is continuous: every digital conversation touching a U.S. server becomes, by design, subject to capture and retention.

 [^educationalsurveillance]: Since the early 2000s, the U.S. Department of Education has required schools receiving federal funding to install “filtering and monitoring” software on student devices—systems that log emails, messaging, keystrokes, browsing, and social media activity.
 By 2020, over **90%** of U.S. public schools reported using at least one such platform.
 These programs, including Gaggle, GoGuardian, and Bark, flag “suspicious words” and automatically alert administrators, often forwarding data to law enforcement or child protective services.
 A 2023 state audit documented more than **15,000 automated alerts** in a single district, **27%** of which involved student health, sexuality, or political keywords unrelated to violence or safety.
 Vendors maintain proprietary databases of flagged phrases—undisclosed to parents or students—and store the resulting behavioral data for up to **seven years**, with few limits on resale to analytics firms.